List of Emmerdale characters introduced in 2019: Andrea Tate

 In their fictional backstory, Andrea and Jamie have been married for five years and met at university in Liverpool.
 It soon emerges that after Kim asked Graham Foster (Andrew Scarborough) to look after Jamie when she was imprisoned, Graham employed Andrea to do the job, having met her in a local bar.
 However, when Andrea fell in love with Jamie, she cut contact with Graham and he had not seen her since.
-Nightingale noted that when she and Graham meet again, Andrea understands that her disappearance has "reprecussions".
+Nightingale noted that when she and Graham meet again, Andrea understands that her disappearance has "repercussions".
 She also pointed out that Graham is a "pretty terrifying" character who Andrea should be afraid of.

 Andrea clashes with Kim after scaring one of her horses, leaving Jamie "stuck in the middle of some awkward conversations".
 Kim is surprised to discover that Jamie has a family, which does not ease the tension between Andrea and Kim.
 Lincoln observed that Kim thinks "Jamie can do much better".
 Due to Jamie and Kim's estranged relationship, Andrea does not expect him to be close with his mother.
 Lincoln thought that Andrea was "annoyed" by Kim's presence in Jamie's life considering their history, but Nightingale explained that although Andrea feels "secure" in her marriage, she is also "cautious" of Kim.
 Lincoln added that Jamie becomes "stuck between these women" as they both want the best for him.
 Laura-Jayne Tyler of Inside Soap predicted "plenty of spiky showdowns between [Andrea] and her overbearing mother-in-law!"